Emergency Hospital Service

-During World War II, a centralised state-run Emergency Hospital Service was established in the United Kingdom.
+During World War II, the centralised state-run Emergency Hospital Service was established in the United Kingdom.
 It employed doctors and nurses to care for those injured by enemy action and arrange for their treatment across the range of local and charity hospitals that existed at that time.
 It was also known as the Emergency Medical Service, although this was, strictly speaking, the medical staff of the service.

 Planning

 According to David Stark Murray "Until war became imminent it was only with the greatest difficulty that anyone could be persuaded to regard the chaotic and anachronistic structure of medical practice and hospital services as of any real importance to the nation."
 In 1938 London County Council seconded staff to the Ministry of Health to assist planning of medical and ambulance services.
 The London Voluntary Hospitals Committee negotiated with the Ministry.
 One of the first tasks was to survey the assortment of mental asylums, public assistance institutions and other hospitals which had been put at the disposal of the service.
 A Cabinet paper in March 1939 showed that there were only about 80,000 beds in England and Wales which could be used for the prolonged treatment of casualties.
 After the surveys in 1937 and 1938 the government had provided nearly 1,000 new operating theatres, 48,000,000 bandages and dressings and 250,000 bedsteads in "hutted annexes".